starknet-io/SNIPs/SNIPS/snip-18.md

 *Although Stake Delegators are subject to a security lockup when withdrawing funds, they can move between Stakers without waiting the full lockup period, enhancing the delegation market's competitiveness.

-### Stake Delegation threshold

-The ratio between a Staker's own stake and the stake they receive from delegators is limited by a global Stake Delegation threshold (DT).
-The constraint is:

-`{self_stake} + {delegated_stake} < {self_stake} * DT`

-This requirement ensures that Stakers have a sufficient stake in the network, aligning their interests with network stability and security.

 ### Economical parameters